tarsa129/j3d-animation-editor/README.md

 The FBX SDK can be installed by
 `pip --verbose install fbxsdkpy --extra-index-url https://gitlab.inria.fr/api/v4/projects/18692/packages/pypi/simple` More details about the FBX SDK installation can be found [here](https://gitlab.inria.fr/radili/fbxsdk_python).

-# building from source code
-Run the included "cxfreeze.bat" file.
-This will create a new folder called "dist", which has the .exe.
-Then, copy "FbxCommon.py" and "fbxsip.pyd" from your Python3.9 files into the "Lib" folder withint the "dist" folder.

 # special thanks:
 * Yoshi2, from whom a lot of the animation reading / writing code and gui code is adapted